tfelix/bestia-docs/content/docs/mechanics/core-guidelines.md

 faster and safer (but then costs considerably more gold).
 It would be very nice to have one or more NPCs to transport the mail in the game.
 This could then become a victim of robberies and highwaymen like players themselves.
 It is just not sure if the AI is able to perform such tasks reliably.

+# Battle

+Basically every entity in the Bestia world can be attacked, damaged or destroyed.